otto-de/api-guidelines/api-guidelines/rest/http/methods/rules/must-use-http-methods-correctly.md

 ---
-type: MUST
 id: R000007
 ---

-# use HTTP methods correctly
+# MUST use HTTP methods correctly

 We are compliant with the standardized HTTP method semantics described as follows: